dchenhe/factCC/readme.md

 Any suggestions are welcome!

-Please refer to the following links to get more about factcc : https://github.com/salesforce/factCC
+Please refer to the following link to get more about factcc : https://github.com/salesforce/factCC